ballerina-platform/module-ballerinax-microsoft.excel/src/microsoft.sheets/Module.md

 Instantiate the connector by giving authentication details in an HTTP client config.
 The HTTP client config has built-in support for BasicAuth and OAuth 2.0.
 Microsoft Graph API uses OAuth 2.0 to authenticate and authorize requests.

 **Obtaining configuration information**
-The Microsoft Sheets connector can be minimally instantiated in the HTTP client config using the access token (\<MS_ACCESS_TOKEN>), the client ID (\<MS_CLIENT_ID>), the client secret (\<MS_CLIENT_SECRET>), and the refresh token (\<MS_REFRESH_TOKEN>).
-Specific details of obtaining these values is mentioned in the [README](https://github.com/ballerina-platform/module-microsoftgraph/blob/master/README.md).
+The Microsoft Sheets connector can be minimally instantiated in the HTTP client config using the access token (`\<MS_ACCESS_TOKEN>`), the client ID (`\<MS_CLIENT_ID>`), the client secret (`\<MS_CLIENT_SECRET>`), and the refresh token (`\<MS_REFRESH_TOKEN>`).
+Specific details on obtaining these values are mentioned in the [README](https://github.com/ballerina-platform/module-microsoftgraph/blob/master/README.md).

 **Add project configurations file**

 Add the project configuration file by creating a `ballerina.conf` file under the root path of the project structure.
-This file should have following configurations.
+This file should have the following configurations below.
 Add the tokens obtained in the previous step to the `ballerina.conf` file.
-Makesure to configure the path to Ballerina trust store and set the trust store password.
+Make sure to configure the path to the Ballerina trust store and to set the trust store password.

 ```
 MS_BASE_URL="https://graph.microsoft.com"